elotroalex/chiens/_texts/translation.md

 - Maybe then, father, it's my turn to complain.
 - {: .pr} When the Republic offered you to raise me in Europe, the bells of your heart were ringing with joy.
-- {: .pr} But for me that meant the cries of exile, of the seagull, and the big salty kidnapping and the sunless haze: exile, my father.
+- {: .pr} But for me that meant the cries of exile of the seagull, and the big salty kidnapping and the sunless haze: exile, my father.
 - And the rain of purple ash on a foreign Paris.
 - And the cold, injected down to the vein.
 - {: .pr} But time passed.
-I found a certain peace, something like fibers untwisting, and the landscape was sweet, maternal, like a reflection on the water, and it had a measure, a decency, a restraint, along with an abandonment, the landscape, a friendship at last ... my blood no longer cursed, something like an undoing and a blooming.
+I found a certain peace, something like fibers untwisting, and the landscape was gentle, maternal, like a reflection on the water, and it had a measure, a decency, a restraint, along with an abandonment, the landscape, a friendship at any rate ... my blood no longer cursed, something like an undoing and a blooming.

 - {:.sp} Toussaint.

 - {: .pr} not so for me, the landscape poisons me with aconites from its alphabet.
-I too can read and the cloud is shaped like the head of that old Negro I saw on the breaking wheel in a square in Cape Town; he slapped a White man, I was 10 years old; the low sky is a damper, the wind swells with burdens and the sobs of sweating skin, the wind is contaminated with whips and casks, and hung men populate the sky with orchis, and I see the mastiffs with bloody hair and ears ... ears ... boats
+I too can read and the cloud is shaped like the head of that old Negro I saw on the breaking wheel in a square in Le Cap; he had slapped a White man, I was 10 years old; the low sky is a damper, the wind swells with burdens and the sobs of sweating skin, the wind is contaminated with whips and casks, and hung men populate the sky with orchis, and I see the mastiffs with bloody hair and ears ... ears ... boats

 ---